justinmahar/SublimeCSAutocompletePlus/README.md

 		# In the following example, we have a LavaLamp that extends Appliance.
 		# Each class has static and non-static properties and methods.
-		# Given the context, CA+ will suggest either static or non-static,
+		# Given the context, CC+ will suggest either static or non-static,
 		# and will walk up the class hierarchy.

 		class Appliance